xen0vas/vseutil/README.md

 ### Who need this

-Security engineers who want to keep VSE updated on endpoints when ePO agent does not communicating correctly.
+everyone who want to keep VSE antivirus signatures updated on endpoints when ePO agent does not communicating correctly.

 ### Prerequisites